Djokovic set for 'duel of the veterans of the tour'

 Two of Wawrinka's Slams have come against Djokovic - the 2015 French Open final and the 2016 US Open final - and the Serb has not forgotten.

-Asked what role 88th-ranked Wawrinka has played in his career, a laughing Djokovic said: "Well, he took away two Grand Slams from me.
+Asked what role 88th-ranked Wawrinka has played in his career, a laughing Djokovic, 36, said: "Well, he took away two Grand Slams from me.

 "No, I like Stan a lot.
 He's a great person and really inspirational what he's doing at his age.
 He's almost 40 and he still keeps going strong, that's something not many people can do.